 So I learned to mirror back what adults wanted to hear.
 To perform the version of myself that generated the least friction.
 To treat their interpretations as accurate even when something in me knew they weren't.
 That wasn't coping.
 That was the false self being built in real time — one session, one nod, one "I'm fine" at a time.

+Those distortions don't soften with age.
+They calcify.
+They travel forward — silently shaping choices, relationships, and self-perception until something finally forces the reckoning.
 For many people, that reckoning never comes.
 They coast on adaptation their entire lives — functional enough, convincing enough, never realizing how much of themselves has been left behind in the accommodation.
 In my case, addiction removed that option.
 It forced the excavation I had been deferring for decades.
 That's the bittersweet truth of hitting bottom: it demands the deeper work most people never have to do.

 It's time to retire the phrase "children are resilient."